-Every year, the University College Board fixes the students' departmental academic calendar with the following periods:
+Every year, the University College Board fixes the academic calendar of the School of Arts for the students with the following periods:

-- 1. days for teaching activities; - 2. the autumn, Christmas, spring, Easter and summer holidays; - 3. other statutory holidays; - 4. periods reserved for examination series and examination periods; - 5. periods reserved for study leave, if applicable;

-- 6. the latest dates for you to withdraw with refunded study credit for one of more courses or for the entire programme; - 7. the latest dates for you to enrol; - 8. the latest date for you to drop courses with reimbursement of tuition fees and study-related cost contributions.
+- 1. days for teaching activities; - 2. the autumn, Christmas, spring, Easter and summer holidays; - 3. other statutory holidays; - 4. periods reserved for examination series and examination periods; - 5. periods reserved for study leave, if applicable; - 6. the latest dates for you to withdraw with refunded study credit for one of more courses or for the entire programme; - 7. the latest date for you to enrol; - 8. the latest date for you to drop courses with reimbursement of tuition fees and study-related cost contributions.

-Every year, the University College Board attaches a departmental academic calendar per department as an appendix to the Education and Examination Regulations.
+Every year, the University College Board attaches the academic calendar of the School of Arts as an appendix to the Education and Examination Regulations.